mjmeli/facebook-chat-word-cloud/examples/README.md

 I recommend exploring that library for configuration parameters.

-For simplicity, I've provided four examples.
+For simplicity, I've provided five examples.
 The first (`default`) is simply the default parameters (i.e., you don't even need to reference this configuation, but I include it to show the user defaults), the second (`simple`) is a simple modification of those defaults.
-Getting more advanced, one (`masked`) shows how to mask the word cloud with an image, and the last one (`colored`) shows how to do coloring based on a mask image.
+Getting more advanced, one (`masked`) shows how to mask the word cloud with an image, and the last ones (`colored` and `colored2`) show how to do coloring based on a mask image.

 Each example is essentially a `config.json` file that can be specified as a command line argument to the script.